aybehrouz/argennon/proposal.md

 ### Transactions

-Transferring all assets, including ALGOs, is done by AVM smart contracts.
-For Interacting with an AVM smart contract a user broadcasts an `avmCall` transaction. an `avmCall` transaction essentially is two `invoke_external` instructions.
-The first `invoke_external` is always a method invocation from Algorand's main smart contract which buys `fuel` by sending ALGOs to the fee sink account.
-The second `invoke_external` invokes the requested method.
+Algorand has three type of transaction:

+- `avmCall` essentially is an `invoke_external` instructions that invokes a method from an AVM smart contract.
+Users interact with AVM smart contracts using these transactions.
+Transferring all assets, including ALGOs, is done by these transactions.
+- `installApp` installs an AVM smart contract.
+- `unInstallApp` removes an AVM smart contract.

+All type of Algorand transactions contain an `invoke_external` instruction which calls a special method from ALGO smart contract.
+This method will transfer the proposed fee of the transaction in ALGOs from a sender account to the fee sink accounts.

-Every `avmCall` transaction is required to exactly specify what heap pages it will access.
+Every transaction is required to exactly specify what heap pages or code area blocks it will access.
 This enables validators to start retrieving required heap pages from available ZK-EDB servers as soon as they see a transaction, and they won't need to wait for receiving the new proposed block.
-A transaction that tries to access a page that is not included in its `pageAccessList` field, will be rejected.
-Users could use [smart contract oracles](#smart-contract-oracle) to find the list of heap pages their transactions need.
+A transaction that tries to access a memory block that is not included in its access lists, will be rejected.
+Users could use [smart contract oracles](#smart-contract-oracle) to find the list of memory blocks their transactions need.

 ### Blockchain